Set 11 | 501 - 550

 (V.) (वर्णन करना)

-Example: The painting depicts a beautiful rural scene.
+Sentence: The painting depicts a beautiful rural scene.

 A person who gives sworn written testimony for use in court